usf-cs272-fall2021/usf-cs272-fall2021.github.io/_eclipse/importing-eclipse-projects-from-github.md

 There might be slight differences with the images below at the latest version of Eclipse, and the URLs may have changed to reflect the current term.
 {: .notification }

+## Configure Authentication Method

+You will need to authenticate to Github within Eclipse to access your private repositories.
+There are two options based on the underlying protocol you want to use:

+  1. HTTP using a username and personal authentication token

+  2. SSH using ssh keys (and optionally a password)

+Using your Github username and password authentication [no longer an option for authentication](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) via the command-line.

+#### Option 1: HTTP and Tokens

+Pending

+#### Option 2: SSH and SSH Keys

+Pending

 ## Import Project into Eclipse (New Repository)

 Follow these steps if you do not yet have the Github repository on your system locally.
 This includes the *first* time you import the lecture code, homework assignments, and *first* time you import the project.

 Log into Github, open Eclipse, and follow these steps:

-  1. Copy the SSH link to clone your repository in Github.
-If you setup your SSH keys, make sure you are getting the SSH link.
-Otherwise, copy the HTTPS link.
+  1. Copy the HTTPS or SSH link to clone your repository in Github (based on what you configured earlier):

       ![Screenshot]({{ "/images/github-clone-or-download.png" | relative_url }}){: .is-400 }